 If you are staying in Mansfield and don’t have a vehicle, let us know in advance and we will arrange transport for you to the briefing session.
 We can also pick you up on the morning of the tour, but please note that the pick up time would be approximately half hour earlier to what’s specified on the tour itinerary on our website and we need to be notified at least couple of days in advance.

-There is various accommodation available in and around Merrijig with the Merrijig Motor Inn offering good rates to our clients.
+There are various accommodation available in and around Merrijig with the Merrijig Motor Inn offering good rates on group bookings to our clients.
 Just mention that you are one of High Country Hiking Tours participants.

 Our briefing sessions and tour pick ups are at the Merrijig Motor Inn making it a handy place to stay.

 Alpine Holiday Rentals offers an extensive range of quality apartments, chalets and house rentals on Mt Buller and at the Base of Mt Buller.
 Let Chris and Rex know that you’re High Country Hiking Tours participant.

 Wild Dog Rise is luxury accommodation set on 25 secluded acres and only about 5 minutes drive from the Merrijig Motor Inn.

 If you can’t find anything suitable in Merrijig, there are many options to choose from in Mansfield from caravan parks to luxury B&Bs.

 Toilet while on the track – what to do when nature calls and there is no toilet?
 We dig a hole in the ground.
 We carry a compact shovel that is available to you at all times.
 All solid human waste must be deposited in a hole 10-15cm deep and at least 100m from water, camp and tracks.
 Toilet paper must be either buried or carried out.